ogs-at-usi/handshake/README.md

     - Read / received status
     - A message can be:
       - Plain text
-      - File (images formats, video formats, .txt, .zip)
+      - File (image, video, audio, files of other formats)
+      - Sticker
       - Game (future update)
 5. The chat has these properties:
     - Single chat or group chat